seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 How might a prince of my great hopes forget
 So great indignities you laid upon me?
 What! rate, rebuke, and roughly send to prison
 The immediate heir of England!
 Was this easy?
-May this be wash'd in Lethe, and forgotten?

 **Lord Chief-Justice**
 I then did use the person of your father;
 The image of his power lay then in me:
 And, in the administration of his law,
-Whiles I was busy for the commonwealth,
 Your highness pleased to forget my place,
 The majesty and power of law and justice,
 The image of the king whom I presented,